Relativistic fluid dynamics in a 'hydro' frame

 Due to the isotropy of the background fluid profile and the constitutive relations, the linearized dynamics in the shear and sound sectors will get disentangled.
-Consequently, both \(\hat{P}(\omega, k^2)\) and \(P(\omega, k^2)\) must factor into contributions from the shear and sound sectors.
-The same holds for \(\mathcal{F}(\omega, k^2)\).
-To put it differently, we can separately recognize the factors as
+Consequently, both $\hat{P}(\omega, k^2)$, $P(\omega, k^2)$ and $\mathcal{F}(\omega, k^2)$ must factor into contributions from the shear and sound sectors